What Is The Internet? Partial Connectivity in the Internet Core: Applying These Tools

 We then apply Taitao to detect peninsulas.
 Peninsulas suggest persistent routing problems deserving consideration by ISPs and root operators.
 The darker, rightmost two groups show loss from VPs that are neither islands nor peninsulas, representing loss if routing problems were addressed.
 This data confirms routing problems explain the difference for C-Root, which now shows IPv6 loss similar to other identifiers.

-This example shows that our understanding of partial reachability can help re-interpret existing measurement systems.
-Filtering out islands makes it easy to identify persisent routing problems.
-Removing peninsulas filters these, providing observations that are more sensitive to transient changes, perhaps from failure, DDoS attack, or temporary routing changes.
-This greater sensitivity also clarifies that there is a need to improve IPv6 provisioning, IPv6 loss is statistically higher than IPv4 loss, even correcting for known problems.
+This example shows how \emph{understanding of partial reachability can improve the sensitivity of existing measurement systems}.
+Filtering out islands makes it easy to identify persistent routing problems.
+Further removing peninsulas leaves observations that are more sensitive to transient changes, perhaps from failure, DDoS attack, or temporary routing changes---\autoref{fig:atlas_revisited} shows that the raw data (left two groups) are $5\times$ or $9.7\times$ times larger than this remaining interesting ``signal'' (the right two groups).
+Improved sensitivity also clarifies the need to improve IPv6 provisioning, since IPv6 loss is statistically higher than IPv4 loss (compare the right blue and red groups), even after correcting for known problems.

 While application of our algorithms to this system is imperfect, we suggest that it is useful.
 Atlas VPs do not ping the entire Internet, so our evaluation of islands over the 13 root identifiers is very rough.
 While we suggest islands represent misconfiguration, peninsulas show actual, persistent connectivity problems (fortunately not harming users because of the redundancy with 13 separate services).
-We have shared these results with several root operators and RIPE Atlas; at least one operator (B-Root) is using these filters in daily operation, supporting our claim of utility.
+We have shared these results with several root operators and RIPE Atlas; two operators are using them in regular operation, showing their utility.